hipolitomck/giffgaff_keep_alive/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Mozilla License.
 See the LICENSE file for details.

 ## Conclusion